Apocalypse96/NodeJS-project/README.md

 This project showcases a robust and well-documented Node.js application for fetching, filtering, and sorting data, along with effective error handling.
 It demonstrates best practices in code organization, testing, and performance optimization.

-## Contributing Guidelines

-1. Fork the repository
-2. Create a new branch for your feature or bug fix
-3. Commit your changes
-4. Push to your branch
-5. Submit a pull request

-_